AbyssAbbeba/MDS-picoblaze-AVR-ide/IDE/utilities/LicenseCertificate/readme.txt

    run: cat certificate.xml certificate.sgn | gzip --stdout --fast > certificate.cert

 === Random remarks ===
+ - This thing has in essence nothing to do with public key certificates and cryptographic certificates in general.
-Private key is expected to be PEM encoded RSA key in this directory in file named `LicenseKey.pem'.
+ - Private key is expected to be PEM encoded RSA key in file named `LicenseKey.pem' (in this directory).